 #OnlyLouisiana Thanksgiving Menu Guide

-We’ve gathered some of our best-loved recipes from LouisianaTravel.com to help you celebrate this fall holiday season with a Louisiana spin on drool-worthy Thanksgiving dishes.
+We’ve gathered some of our best-loved recipes to help you celebrate this fall holiday season with a Louisiana spin on a drool-worthy Thanksgiving meal.

 While the guests snack on appetizers, it’s time to turn the focus onto preparing the main event: the turducken.
 Turduckens have only been on the holiday menu scene since the ‘80s and have already warmed the hearts (and stomachs) of countless Louisiana families.
 The original is believed to have originated in Maurice, Louisiana at Hebert’s Specialty Meats but was brought to fame on a national level by Chef Paul Prudhomme.
-To achieve a more subtle Louisiana take on a holiday classic, try swapping out regular root beer for Abita or Swamp Pop brand root beers to glaze the ham.
-Pair your masterpiece with an Old Tyme Cajun Cornbread Casserole, a jazzed-up alternative to your typical cornbread or stuffing.
-Round out your meal with an extra side of shrimp stuffed Portobello mushrooms or these buttery, flaky oyster patties.
+Not a fan of turkey?
+Try these pork chops glazed with Louisiana-made Steen’s Cane Syrup or crawfish-stuffed bayou chicken.

 This menu will surely leave your guests full, happy and ready for that obligatory Thanksgiving nap!
 Be sure to tag your holiday culinary adventures with #OnlyLouisiana this holiday season.